 • Women who are a good fit for intermittent fasting can usually do it moderately with no hormonal disruption.

 Navigating intermittent fasting as a woman can be intricate.
 Don’t go at it alone!
-SIMPLE’s nutrition assistant Avo™ is here to answer your questions and provide tailored recipe ideas.
+Simple’s nutrition assistant Avo™ is here to answer your questions and provide tailored recipe ideas.
 Plus, stay on track with hydration reminders and an intuitive food journal.
 Dive deep into your health journey and get insights with personalized feedback.
-Take the SIMPLE quiz to start your wellness journey.
+Take the Simple quiz to start your wellness journey.

 Does fasting affect hormones?